brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added an editor to the backend for the configuration file.
     - [Internals] Adjustments for the backend editor of the config file.
     - [Bugfix] The config display now resets the hive.
-    - [Bugfix] Sourcecode in the backtrace does not display strange char count anymore.
+    - [Bugfix] Source code in the backtrace does not display strange char count anymore.
     - [Bugfix] Configuration file get loaded again.
     - [Bugfix] Fatal error for a private or protected configured debug method
     - [Bugfix] Catchable error for a configured debug method with parameters